JohndelTorrizo/qr-code-component/README.md

 I would like to improve my use of CSS flexbox and to practice more attributes.
 Making it easy to came up with solutions for my problems.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ### Useful resources

-- [https://medium.com/front-end-weekly/absolute-centering-in-css-ea3a9d0ad72e](https://medium.com/front-end-weekly/absolute-centering-in-css-ea3a9d0ad72e) - This gave me ideas on ways to center the div.
+- [Absolute Centering in CSS](https://medium.com/front-end-weekly/absolute-centering-in-css-ea3a9d0ad72e) - This gave me ideas on ways to center the div.
-- [Example resource 2](https://www.w3schools.com/cssref/css3_pr_box-shadow.php) - This had helped me on how to put shadows, which adds depth to an object.
+- [CSS box-shadow Property](https://www.w3schools.com/cssref/css3_pr_box-shadow.php) - This had helped me on how to put shadows, which adds depth to an object.

 ## Author